Borgor-Chefs/CompTIA-Notes/issues and troubleshooting/Issues with Windows.md

 These generally occur when the boot loader is incorrectly configured, generally happens when there are more than one operating system installed.

->I've also seen threads where Windows doesn't like sharing the same [[Storage Devices|drive]] with other operating systems.
+>I've also seen threads where Windows doesn't like sharing the same [[!Storage Devices|drive]] with other operating systems.

 Here's what you should check: